 Turning around your Menopause Insomnia needs a focus on Managing Blood Pressure

-It has now been well established, that sleep patterns follow a circadian cycle.
+It has been well established that sleep patterns follow a circadian cycle.
 But so too does your blood pressure and blood vessel changes.
-The circadian cycle is also impacted by food and metabolic signals and I have an emphasis on the timing of eating dinner in my Sleep All Night module – especially for those of you doing shift work.
+The circadian cycle is also impacted by food and metabolic signals and I have an emphasis on the timing of eating dinner in my Sleep All Night module in both of the MyMT™ porgrammes – especially for those of you doing shift work.

 Eating 3-4 hours before bedtime is important to help to reset your circadian clock as is maintaining a lower blood pressure before bedtime.

-However, a heavy workout or weight training can keep blood pressure elevated for hours – if your blood pressure doesn’t return to normal resting levels, at least 2-3 hours after heavy exercise, then please get it checked out by your Doctor – I’ve come across numerous mid-life Personal Trainers, Exercise Instructors and gym-members who are racing to the gym after dinner to do more vigorous exercise, thinking that it is ‘good for them’.
+A heavy workout or weight training can also keep blood pressure elevated for hours – if your blood pressure doesn’t return to normal resting levels, at least 2-3 hours after heavy exercise, then please get it checked out by your Doctor.
+I’ve come across numerous mid-life Personal Trainers, Exercise Instructors and gym-members who are racing to the gym after dinner to do more vigorous exercise, thinking that it is ‘good for them’.
 Then they complain that they aren’t sleeping.
 Yes, the two issues are related!

 We must remember that our menopause transition opens the door to our Blood Pressure changes because we are ageing.
 This is natural.
 However, we become more vulnerable to cardiovascular changes with age, because our arteries (and lymphatic vessels) are losing the role of oestrogen, which in the past has kept our blood vessels elastic.
 Hence, we need to adjust our lifestyle to accommodate these changes.
 Lifestyle modifications are advocated for the prevention, treatment, and control of hypertension with exercise being an integral component.